magnumical/magnumical/README.md

 ### What I am doing:
+1. Creating Multisensory Experiences
-1. Building Brain-Computer Interfaces🛠
+2. Building Brain-Computer Interfaces🛠
-2. Machine Learning for Signal Processing💻
+3. Machine Learning for Signal Processing💻
-3. Preprocessing Biological Signals🎛
+4. Biological Signal Analysis🎛
-4. Graph Neural Network for DSP📟
+5. Graph Neural Network for DSP📟
 <br>
 🎯Along with these interests, I'd like to create affordable rehabilitation platforms!
 I believe that people who need such a services may not have much income (because they may not work), so as researchers, we should consider this problem!
 <br>